-- Align key of UBHO sleeve with bent sub scribe line.
+- Align the key of the UBHO sleeve with bent sub scribe line.
 Lock in place using screws.
 Makeup NMDC(s) and RIH.

-The motor should be tripped in slowly in areas of known restrictions to prevent drill bit and motor damage.
-It is a good practice to stage the motor into the hole, particularly in drilling environments with elevated temperatures.
-This is accomplished by circulating for several minutes after every ten stands of pipe or other predetermined depth.
-After running into the hole, flow pressure tests, similar to that performed at the surface should be carried out with the bit turning freely off-bottom.
+Tripping the motor should slowly in areas of known restrictions to prevent drill bit and motor damage.
+It is good practice to stage the motor into the hole, particularly in drilling environments with elevated temperatures.
+We can accomplish this by circulating for several minutes after every ten pipe stands or other predetermined depths.
+After running into the hole, flow pressure tests, similar to that performed at the surface, should be carried out with the bit turning off-bottom freely.

-The pressure reading at three or four flow rates around the operating flow rate should be recorded and used for comparison in similar tests following any drilling problems as Stuck Pipe, Lost Of Circulation, well control or any hole cleaning problem.
+The pressure reading at three or four flow rates around the operating flow rate should be recorded and used for comparison in similar tests following drilling problems such as Stuck Pipe, Lost Of Circulation, well control, or any hole cleaning problem.

-When tagging bottom, weight should at first be applied slowly and mud pump pressure changes noted.
-Initially, drilling should proceed carefully until a feel of the formation is acquired.
-It is necessary to feather the bit until a pattern has been cut.
-It normally is considered good drilling practice to break the drill bit in for ten to fifteen minutes.
+When tagging the bottom, apply the weight slowly, and monitor the mud pump pressure changes.
+Initially, drilling should proceed carefully until acquiring a feel of the formation.
+It is necessary to feather the bit until establishing a pattern.
+A good drilling practice is to break the drill bit in for ten to fifteen minutes.

-The following procedures can be used as a guideline for downhole drilling mud motor running operation:
+We can use the following procedures as a guideline for downhole drilling mud motor running operation:

-- Hole should be circulated clean before running PDM.
+- The hole should be circulated clean before running PDM.
 Go slowly into the open hole.
 Driller must be careful!

 - If high Bottom-Hole Temperature (BHT), break circulation periodically.
-If using float valve (normally), fill pipe at regular intervals.
+If using a float valve (usually), fill the pipe regularly.

 - Be especially careful near the bottom (fill etc.).

-- About 1 single off the bottom, P/U kelly.
+- About one single off the bottom, P/U kelly.
 Circulate.
 Wash slowly to the bottom.
 Clean hole using expected flow rate.
 Rotate slowly only if required!

-- If doing single-shot kickoff, rack back kelly & work torque out of string before orientation survey.
+- If doing a single-shot kickoff, rack back kelly & work torque out of string before the orientation survey.

-- If using MWD, work pipe with pumps on (rotary locked) before taking orientation survey.
+- If using MWD, work the pipe with pumps on (rotary locked) before taking the orientation survey.